Umake vs. Sketchup: Which is Better?

-If you accidentally create a line which you do not like or want, the eraser tool is there to delete it.
+If you accidentally create a line that you do not like or want, the eraser tool is there to delete it.

 With the simple press of your mouse button, you can fix any mistake, and you don’t have to start your project from the beginning.

-With the rectangle function, it is easier to create solid shapes that can be filled material after that.
+With the rectangle function, it is easier to create solid shapes that can be filled with the material after that.

 This is very helpful if you want to create a simple floor or wall.

 After creating a rectangle object, you can manipulate its own corners.